Articles related to puritans

 Year Founded: 1620 - Plymouth Colony / 1630 - Massachusetts Bay Colony; Founded by: Puritans; Royal Colony: 1691 · New Hampshire.
 Year Founded: 1623 ...

-Puritanism - Agnosticism / Atheism - About.com
+Puritanism - Atheism and Agnosticism from About.com

 Definition: The Puritans acquired the label because their primary goals was to " purify" the English church by removing all traces of Roman Catholicism in ...